AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-If you `clear` the data in HireHive and exit the app immediately, when you re-run HireHive, you might initially see an error message on your screen.
+If you `clear` the data in HireHive and exit the app immediately, when you re-run HireHive, you will see a message on your screen warning you that the data might be corrupted.
 But not to worry!
 You may ignore this message and continue using HireHive as per normal.
 </div>

 [Back to top](#welcome-to-hirehive)